m-lab/downloader/README.md

 However, for prometheus monitoring, you must make an extra node pool, as described in the readme of the prometheus-support repository.

+## Pub/Sub Topic
+The downloader also expects a pub/sub topic named "downloader-new-files" to exist.

 ## Prometheus Monitoring
 Most of the work for prometheus monitoring is done in the prometheus-support repository.
 The only things you need to be aware of is that downloader exports